 - Colour Theory: How do colours work?
 What are primary and secondary colours?
 What are tints and shades?
 What is form?
 How can you use colour to make things look 3D?
 What do you know about painting and how can you improve your technique? - Drawing Skills: What is quality of line and how can you use it to make your drawings more successful?
 What is tone?
 How do you make your drawings look three dimensional?
-What different types of shading are there? - Clay Skills: What is clay and how many different states are there?
-What are the H&S considerations?
-What is slab work? - Tableau Vivant: How do you analyse Art?
+What different types of shading are there? - Analysing Art: How do you analyse Art?
+What different elements do you consider?
+Introduction to art and artists. - Tableau Vivant: How do you analyse Art?
 What different elements do you have to consider?
 How do you work as a team? - Talk to your child about their work.
 Ask them to explain what they are doing and why.
 Being asked to verbalise their ideas will help them bring clarity to their thinking. - 2.
 Create space for them to work at home preferably somewhere where they can leave work set up. - 3.
 Visiting galleries and museums is good but even visiting places where they may come across interesting art, design or architecture.
 Encourage them to take lots of photos and then select the best.